-I know it’s been almost since I did a new post since that big E3 2017 article that I did back in June.
+I know it’s been almost two months since I did a new post since that big E3 2017 article that I did back in June.
 Now here is part 4 of the Sonic The Hedgehog timeline, the next article will get me back on track for covering Sonic and other media news.
-I’ve also haven’t been keeping up on my Youtube Channel either, again with trying to keep up with everything.
+I’ve also haven’t been keeping up on my YouTube Channel either, again with trying to keep up with everything.
 Anyways back to the article in this part I will be covering 5 more Sonic games from Sonic Unleashed to Sonic Lost World.

 Sonic Unleashed (2008) Sonic Unleashed was released for PS2/PS3, Xbox 360, Wii in late 2008, it was the first true next gen Sonic game after Sonic 2006.
 Unleashed also utilized a new gameplay engine called “Hedgehog Engine” combined with the Havok Physics Engine for Xbox 360/PS3 versions, while the PS2/Wii versions utilized the Modified Internal Engine.
 Hedgehog Engine took three years to develop and was later used in both Sonic Generations and Sonic Lost World, an upgraded version called “Hedgehog Engine 2″ will be utilized in the upcoming Sonic Forces.
 Sonic Unleashed follows Sonic The Hedgehog in a race against time to restore both the planet and the Chaos Emeralds and stop Dr. Eggman with his usual world domination plans.
 Gameplay is divided into two styles; Day which utilized Sonic’s speed in his hedgehog form, while Night based gameplay, Sonic takes on his Werehog form, where levels or stages are slower paced and more combat based.
 A short movie made by Marza Animation Planet called “Sonic: Night of the Werehog” as promotional material for the game, the intro movie to the game was also produced by Marza Animation.
 New moves were added to Sonic during the day stages including stomp, drift, quick-step and wall jumping, boosting was however carried over from Sonic Rush.
 A remastered Rooftop Run was featured in Sonic Generations, the Egg Dragoon was featured as a remastered boss battle in both Sonic Generations and Sonic Forces.
 Orbot was introduced in this game as an unnamed robot.